centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 conns.Add(conn)
 ```

-– otherwise you have a risk to not even able to look at pprof when things go bad.
+– otherwise you have a risk to not even able to look at `pprof` when things go bad.
+And you always need monitoring of open file descriptors.

 Keep attention on *Ephemeral ports* problem which is often happens between your load balancer and your WebSocket server.
 The problem arises due to the fact that each TCP connection uniquely identified in the OS by the 4-part-tuple: